tnorth/worktime/README.md

 # Specify a start date/time
 #  supported syntax example: 9:00, 2020-04-15_9:10
 (wt) work on ProjectName at 10:05
+# Log work for a past time period
+(wt) work on ProjectName.Subproject1 at 10:00 until 12:30
 ```

 ## Display